Counter-insurgency aircraft: Colonial times

 No special plane was developed.
 Regular military aircraft were used.
 It was not unusual for many air forces to field dual role planes: bomber and transport.

 Post colonial wars

+The British Empire faced guerrillas in Africa, Malaya and the Middle East.
+Royal Air Force had a wide range of capable aircraft available to be used, making the development of new COIN aircraft types unnecessary.
+Interest in the export market did result in a few COIN aircraft like the Strikemaster.

 By the late 1950s, French air operations in the Algerian War was decidedly counter-insurgent in nature, with helicopters such as the Piasecki H-21 being used not only to carry infantry, but also machine guns and rocket launchers on an ad hoc basis, to reach FLN guerilla positions on otherwise inaccessible mountain ridges and peaks.
+France created Potez 75 ground support and counter-insurgency aircraft.
+It proved its worth in a combat evaluation in Algerian War and Potez received orders for 100 from the French Army, but the Potez 75 didn't survive budget cuts.